CodeYourFuture/wordpress-module/lesson1.md

 > 5. Now, notice the Dashboard notice telling you there is an update for your theme.
 Run the update so that your Theme now has the latest version.
 > 6. Have a look at the website again.
 What happened to the header font?
 Yes, that's right, because the Theme has been updated, **all our changes have been overriden and are now lost**.

-This is the reason why don't make changes directly to a Theme, but create a Child Theme instead.
+This is the reason why we don't make changes directly to a Theme, but create a Child Theme instead.
 A Child Theme inherits everything from its parent theme and overrides what it wishes to change.

 Let's do it with our example exercise.
 First of all, follow these steps to create a Child Theme:
 1. Open your website's `wp-content/themes` folder and create a new folder.
 In this example we will call the folder `twentyseventeen-child` but you call it anything you like, just make sure there are no spaces or special characters in the name.